 The key is to choose the best platform for your business that connects with your audience –most commonly, LinkedIn for professional services, Instagram for visual merchandise, Twitter for creative industries or Facebook for socially-connected consumers.

-Customer Oriented Online Presence
+5. Customer Oriented Online Presence

 The best way to make yourself known to customers is via your website and social media page(s).
 As a rule of thumb, always make sure your online presence is designed with your audience in mind.
 Clearly explain your products and services and include easily updatable content so that you can remain fresh and reflect your latest offerings and specials.

 Of course online in today’s world mostly means smartphones and tablets.
 A huge number of customers are now using these devices to look for products and services – and often do comparisons while they are in your shop!

 These digital strategies and tools are the keys to help you boost online retail sales by reaching customers and suppliers around the world, and keeping pace with the ever-evolving world of digital marketing.
 The most successful businesses are already taking advantage of the great opportunities available online, and this will fuel their success into the future.